raspberrypilearning/puzzle-room/en/step_5.md

 ```

-**Test:** Click on your function definition and you should see the rock move randomly around the screen, until it stops in the port.
+**Test:** Click on your `my blocks`{:class="block3custom"} definition and you should see the rock move randomly around the screen, until it stops in the port.
 --- /task ---

 The **Rocks** need to be hidden from view as they move, but if they are hidden, they won't be touching the **port**, so a `ghost`{:class="block3looks"} effect can be used to make them invisible.